aergoio/guide/source/smart-contracts/lua/guide.md

 This replaces the `require` function.

 It allows you to divide and develop one smart contract into multiple modules (files).

-This is not a Lua feature.
-You should use [SHIP](https://github.com/aergoio/ship/wiki) to build and deploy smart contracts using multiple files.

 ### State Variables